mwat56/Nele/README.md

     $ ./nele -h

     Usage: ./nele [OPTIONS]

     -blogname string
-		Name of this Blog (shown on every page)
-		(default "Meine Güte, was für'n Blah!")
+        Name of this Blog (shown on every page) (default "Meine Güte, was für'n Blah!")
     -certKey string
-		<fileName> the name of the TLS certificate key
+        <fileName> the name of the TLS certificate's private key
         (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/certs/server.key")
     -certPem string
         <fileName> the name of the TLS certificate PEM
         (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/certs/server.pem")
     -datadir string
         <dirName> the directory with CSS, IMG, JS, POSTINGS, STATIC, VIEWS sub-directories
         (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele")
+    -gzip
-	-hashfile string
+        (optional) use gzip compression for server responses (default true) -hashfile string
         <fileName> (optional) the name of a file storing #hashtags and @mentions
         (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/hashfile.db")
     -ini string
         <fileName> the path/filename of the INI file
         (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/blog.ini")
     -lang string
         (optional) the default language to use  (default "de") -listen string
         the host's IP to listen at  (default "127.0.0.1") -log string
-		(optional) name of the logfile to write to
+        (optional) name of the logfile to write to (default "/dev/stdout")
-		(default "/dev/stdout")
     -maxfilesize string
         max. accepted size of uploaded files (default "10MB") -pa
         (optional) posting add: write a posting from the commandline -pf string
         <fileName> (optional) post file: name of a file to add as new posting
     -port int
         <portNumber> the IP port to listen to  (default 8181)
     -realm string
         (optional) <hostName> name of host/domain to secure by BasicAuth (default "This Host")
     -theme string
         <name> the display theme to use ('light' or 'dark')
         (default "light")
     -ua string
         <userName> (optional) user add: add a username to the password file
     -uc string
         <userName> (optional) user check: check a username in the password file
     -ud string
         <userName> (optional) user delete: remove a username from the password file
     -uf string
         <fileName> (optional) user passwords file storing user/passwords for BasicAuth
         (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/pwaccess.db")
     -ul
         (optional) user list: show all users in the password file -uu string
         <userName> (optional) user update: update a username in the password file

     Most options can be set in an INI file to keep the command-line short ;-)

     $ _

 However, to just run the program you'll usually don't need any of those options to input on the commandline.
-There is an INI file called `blog.ini` coming with the package, where you can store the most common settings:
+There is an INI file called `nele.ini` coming with the package, where you can store the most common settings:

-    $ cat blog.ini
+    $ cat nele.ini
     # Default configuration file

     [Default]

-        # Name of this Blog (shown on every page)
+        # Name of this Blog (shown on every page).
         blogname = "Meine Güte, was für'n Blah!"

-        # path-/filename of TLS certificate's private key to enable TLS/HTTPS
+        # path-/filename of the TLS certificate's private key to enable
-        # (if empty standard HTTP is used)
+        # TLS/HTTPS (if empty standard HTTP is used).
-        # NOTE: a relative path/name will be combined with `datadir` (below).
+        # NOTE: A relative path/name will be combined with `datadir` (below).
         certKey = ./certs/server.key

         # path-/filename of TLS (server) certificate to enable TLS/HTTPS
-        # (if empty standard HTTP is used)
+        # (if empty standard HTTP is used).
-        # NOTE: a relative path/name will be combined with `datadir` (below).
+        # NOTE: A relative path/name will be combined with `datadir` (below).
         certPem = ./certs/server.pem

-        # The directory root for CSS, FONTS, IMG, JS, POSTINGS, STATIC,
+        # The directory root for the "css", "fonts", "img", "postings",
-        # and VIEWS sub-directories.
+        # "static", and "views" sub-directories.
-        # NOTE: this should be an absolute path name.
+        # NOTE: This should be an _absolute_ path name.
         datadir = ./

+        # Use gzip compression for server responses.
+        gzip = true

         # The file to store #hashtags and @mentions.
-        # NOTE: a relative path/name will be combined with `dadadir` (above).
+        # NOTE: A relative path/name will be combined with `datadir` (above).
         hashfile = ./hashfile.db

-        # The default language to use:
+        # The default UI language to use ("de" or "en").
         lang = de

-        # The host's IP to listen at:
+        # The host's IP number to listen at.
         listen = 127.0.0.1

-        # The IP port to listen to:
+        # The IP port to listen to.
         port = 8181

         # Name of the optional logfile to write to.
-        # NOTE: a relative path/name will be combined with `datadir` (above).
+        # NOTE: A relative path/name will be combined with `datadir` (above).
         logfile = /dev/stdout

-        # Accepted size of uploaded files
+        # Accepted size of uploaded files.
         maxfilesize = 10MB

         # Password file for HTTP Basic Authentication.
         # NOTE: a relative path/name will be combined with `datadir` (above).
         passfile = ./pwaccess.db

-        # Name of host/domain to secure by BasicAuth:
+        # Name of host/domain to secure by BasicAuth.
         realm = "This Host"

-        # Web/display theme: `dark` or `light':
+        # Web/display theme ("dark" or "light").
         theme = light

     # _EoF_